-I bought my first camera when I was 18, it was a Canon 350D, priced at roughly US$1000 with the kit lens.
+I bought my first camera when I was 18, a Canon 350D with kit lens at roughly US$1000.
 I paid for it myself.

-Here're some shots taken using the 350D + kit lens with natural/available light:
+Here're some shots taken using the 350D + kit lens with natural/ambient light:

 |The moment after...|

 |Headphones are Stylish.|

 I had some questions in the beginning, just like everyone else—whether an expensive lens would make my photos better, whether getting strobes will help, whether working in a studio will make it more awesome.
 Sure, all of those things definitely make a difference, but as a beginner with barely trained eyes, there was a lot to learn with just the kit lens.
 (18-55mm is a pretty good range!)
 So all there was to do really, was to experiment and take lots of photos.

 Something else that was interesting to explore was working with a light source.
 I got myself a second hand 1kw Arri hotlight from a friend for US$500, and rented Bowens and Profotos when I had jobs.
 You'd be surprised at how much you can do with just a single light alone.

 Here are some shots done in my family's living room with one light.
 I always had to clear our sofa away, but it made just enough room for all of these:

 |This Side Up.|